umbraco/UmbracoDocs/13/umbraco-engage/tutorials/how-to-get-started-with-personalization.md

 ### Edit an existing variant

-After setting up a personalized variant of a content item, you can add custom CSS and Javascript.
+After setting up a personalized variant of a content item, you can add custom CSS and JavaScript.
 Follow the steps below to learn how.

 1. Navigate to the content item with the variant you want to edit.
 2. Open the **Personalization** view.
-3. Select **EDIT** on the variant you want to make changes to.
+3. Select **Edit** on the variant you want to make changes to.
 4. Click on the **Edit variant** button below the Page Title.
-5. Add your custom CSS and/or Javascript.
+5. Add your custom CSS and/or JavaScript.

 <figure><img src="../.gitbook/assets/engage-personalization-add-custom-code-to-variant.png" alt=""><figcaption><p>Edit the variant to add custom CSS and/or JavaScript to the variant.</p></figcaption></figure>